 Update 09/04/2020: We originally reported that this soundbar only had access to a graphic EQ.
 However, it also has preset EQs so we've updated our review to better reflect these changes.

 The high-end Samsung HW-Q90R has unremarkable sound enhancement features.
-It lacks some of the most important features such as a night mode and Room Correction.
+Unlike the Samsung HW-Q950A, it lacks some of the most important features such as a night mode and Room Correction.
 Without room correction, this soundbar may sound a bit differently depending on your room.
 On the upside, it does offer a lot of control and customization options to manually make it sound the way you like.
 In addition to a graphic EQ, there's also four EQ presets: 'Standard', 'Surround', 'Game Pro', or 'Adaptive Sound'.
 If you're looking for a 7.1 setup with more sound enhancement features, check out the LG SN11RG.

 The Samsung HW-Q90R soundbar can serve as a hub between your TV and your other devices thanks to its nice set of inputs.
 Unfortunately, there's no Analog Audio In to directly connect to older devices through their Audio Out.
 You can't play files from a USB and you can only connect to your network wirelessly.